 This course seeks a close-up view of American culture from the colonial era to the modem era through the stories of individuals.
 In order to better understand these stories, the class first develops an interpretive framework using gender as the central theme.
 All individuals are shaped by the conventions of gender in any given time period.
 Those expectations change over time, and students will explore those changes and how individuals respond to them.
 Individuals are looked at in a variety of historical settings, including urban areas, the frontier, and a variety of middle landscapes.
 (Might not be offered every year.)

-HST 2700 World Religions (3 credits)
+HST 2700 The History of World Religions (3 credits)

-A survey of Hinduism, Buddhism, Jainism, Confucianism, Taoism, Shinto, Judaism, Christianity, and Islam, from their historical beginnings to the present.
-Might not be offered every year.
+A historical survey of Hinduism, Buddhism, Jainism, Confucianism, Taoism, Shinto, Judaism, Christianity, and Islam, from their origins to the present.
 Liberal Education Goal Areas 5 & 8.